Chaitanya-Chaurasia/orchids-ai-agent/README.md

 ### 1. Initialize the Vector Store

-Before using OrchidAI, you need to initialize the vector store which will index your codebase:
+Before using OrchidAI, you need to initialize the vector store which will index your codebase (run these commands in the agent folder):

 ```bash
 python orchid.py init